victorliu5296/accelerated-bisection-method/README.md

 # accelerated-bisection-method
 Experiments on applying the Aitken delta-squared acceleration method for faster convergence of sequences in combination with the bisection method for root-finding.
+There is also a hybrid method that combines the bisection and the secant method, it seems to be the fastest method in practice (the tested functions are well-behaved).

-It didn't work very well, I decided to implement a hybrid method of bisection and the secant method.
-It outperformed bisection in each case, but probably would be worse in ill-behaved functions.
+To try it out, you can copy-paste the `hybrid_bisection.cpp` file into an online C++ compiler and run it.
+The results are printed to the console.

-To try it out, you can
+There is also a short python script that was for early prototyping.